yohasebe/monadic-chat-cli/templates/translate.md

 - make the new translation different from previous translations stored in the "translations" property
 - the number of sentences of the translated text must be the same as the value of "num_sentences"
 - set the new translation to both the "translation" and insert the same text at the end of the "translations" list
-- update the value of "num_tokens" with the number of tokens contained in the new value of "directions"
-- backslashes in the text values of "original" must be escaped by another backslash character
-- backslashes in the text values of "translation" must be escaped by another backslash character
-- backslashes in the text items of "translations" must be escaped by another backslash character
-- double quotes in the text values of "original" must be escaped by a backslash character
+- double quotes in the text values of "original" must be escaped
-- double quotes in the text values of "translation" must be escaped by a backslash character
+- double quotes in the text values of "translation" must be escaped
-- double quotes in the text items of "translations" must be escaped by a backslash character
+- double quotes in the text items of "translations" must be escaped
+- update the value of "num_tokens" with the number of tokens contained in the new value of "translations"
 - the resulting JSON object must be fully parsable using Ruby's "JSON.parse" method
 - wrap the json object with "```json\n" and "\n```\n"